stomanin/stomanin.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hi!
-Here you can find some of the things I can do and some of the technologies that I have been working with in.
+Here you can find some of the things I can do and some of the technologies I have been working with.

 ## Skills

-Back-end / Front-end / Integration
+**Back-end / Front-end / Integration**
 <ul class="skill-list">
 	<li>PHP</li>
 	<li>Ruby/Rails</li>